Crime

 The

-criminal acts.
-These events can also be defined as acts of war.
-The
+as criminal acts.
+These events can also be defined as acts of

-are defined.
-In fact, the process of definition is used to prepare
+fact, the process of definition is used to prepare the public

-symbolism, limiting of dissent and narrowing of issues are discussed.
+Rhetoric, symbolism, limiting of dissent and narrowing of

-of mainstream media.
-This presentation concluded with a list of website
+This presentation concluded with a list of website that

 By

-This tragedy required an official response from the United States.
+tragedy.
+This tragedy required an official response from the

 Although

-media's role in defining the situations and potential responses.
-As
+the media's role in defining the situations and potential

-we know, the United States began a "war on terror" following
+responses.
+As we know, the United States began a "war on terror"

-9/11.
-It appears that "war" will also be the response in
+following 9/11.
+It appears that "war" will also be the response

-Iraq.
-Mainstream media seldom questions whether war is an appropriate
+in Iraq.
+Mainstream media seldom questions whether war is an

-response.
-In fact, mainstream media often provides crucial assistance
+appropriate response.
+In fact, mainstream media often provides

 This

-role regarding 9/11.
-Next the media's role regarding the possible war
+media's role regarding 9/11.
+Next the media's role regarding the

-with Iraq is discussed.
-Finally, links to alternative media sources
+possible war with Iraq is discussed.
+Finally, links to

 Was

-crime.
-An obvious difference is that this time, the hijacking ended
+a crime.
+An obvious difference is that this time, the hijacking

-with the destruction of the World Trade Center and part of the Pentagon.
+ended with the destruction of the World Trade Center and part of

 Other

-the United State.
-Pan Am 103 was blown up over Lockerbie Scotland.
+against the United State.
+Pan Am 103 was blown up over Lockerbie

-We now know that the act was carried out by men who were working with
+Scotland.
+We now know that the act was carried out by men who

 We

-was treated as crime.
-Ten militant Islamists, though to have ties to
+attack was treated as crime.
+Ten militant Islamists, though to

 H.

-of the Judge Advocate General School, sums up the crimes associated
+Division of the Judge Advocate General School, sums up the

-acts would be prohibited.
-The initial seizure of the plane would be
+prohibited.
+The initial seizure of the plane would be a

-civilian targets was a war crime.
-And, if this was simply the first
+into civilian targets was a war crime.
+And, if this was simply

-(or merely the latest) act of war it amounted to an unprovoked attack
+the first (or merely the latest) act of war it amounted to an

-on a sovereign nation.?
-Click this link for the full story:
+unprovoked attack on a sovereign nation.?
+Click this link for

 International

-rouge states, organizations, or individuals.
-The United States ignored
+control rouge states, organizations, or individuals.
+The United

-we abandon the precedent we had followed regarding various hijackings,
+precedent we had followed regarding various hijackings, Pan Am

 International

-II.
-This law has been codified in the Geneva Conventions and other
+War II.
+This law has been codified in the Geneva Conventions and

-universally accepted treaties.
-The events of 9/11 were so far beyond
+other universally accepted treaties.
+The events of 9/11 were so

 Although

-in our efforts to resolve international disputes without violations
+important in our efforts to resolve international disputes

-never needed to worry about making this argument since questions were
+to worry about making this argument since questions were never

-never raised in a manner that was loud and clear enough that they could
+raised in a manner that was loud and clear enough that they

 Historically,

-to control other nation-states or to seize control and/or protect a
+been to control other nation-states or to seize control and/or

-geographic area.
-In this case the United States directed the energies
+protect a geographic area.
+In this case the United States

-to international borders.
-In effect, the administration rushed
+borders.
+In effect, the administration rushed into a war

-candidates but without an open debate of the issues, moderated by a
+the top candidates but without an open debate of the issues,

 A